JeevabharathiRK/PubMed-Pharma-Research-Tool/README.md

 Before running the tool, you must set your environment variables for LLM-based filtering (such as your LLM API key).

 - **On Windows:**
-  Use the provided `set-envs.ps1` script:
+  Edit the provided `set-envs.ps1` and run the script:
   ```powershell
   .\set-envs.ps1
   ```

 - **On Mac/Linux:**
-  Use the provided `set-envs.sh` script:
+  Edit the provided `set-envs.sh` and run the script:
   ```sh
   source set-envs.sh
   ```